 Stipends and scholarships

-Hertie students & alumni
+Hertie students and alumni

 As a Hertie School Centre of Competence, we strive to engage with and support the Hertie student and alumni communities.
 Our ongoing series “Careers in Digital Governance” with the Career Development Office does just that.